Translate user interface files

 Translation source language Translation target language MT system that is used English – United States Japanese Microsoft-trained MT system Japanese English – United States Microsoft-trained MT system German Japanese Generic MT system, unless the user provides a translation memory (TM) that uses XML Localization Interchange File Format (XLIFF) and has more than 10,000 translation units (TUs)

 Select the plus sign (+) in each section to open the File upload page.

 Upload the files to translate (Required)

-Create one zip file that contains all the UI files that you want to translate.
+Create one zip file that contains all the UI files in the source language that you want to translate from.
 The zip file can include different file types, provided that the file types are supported for the product.
 For more information about supported file types, see Supported products.
 Note that DTS doesn't change the source files that you upload.
-The source files are just used to create files in the corresponding target language.
+The source files are only used to create files in the corresponding target languages you requested.

 Upload XLIFF translation memory files (Optional)

-If you have XLIFF TM files from a previous UI translation request, or if you used the Align tool to create an XLIFF TM, you can zip the files before you upload them.
+If you have XLIFF TM files from a previous UI translation request, or if you used the Align tool to create an XLIFF TM, create a zip file that contains all TM files before you upload them.
 Strings that match are then recycled to help guarantee consistency between product versions.
 For more information about XLIFF TMs, see Microsoft Dynamics 365 Translation service - Translation memory.

 Note that the processing time depends on the number of requests that are in the DTS queue and the word count in the source files that you submit.